How To Make the Absolute Best French Toast Casserole

 Ingredients:

-• 4 tablespoons (1/2 stick) unsalted butter, at room temperature, plus more for the baking dish
+• 4 tablespoons vegan butter, at room temperature, plus more for greasing the dish

-• 1 (1-pound) loaf unsliced sourdough, Italian, or French bread (not baguette)
+• 1 (1‑pound) loaf unsliced sourdough, Italian, or French bread (not baguette, and preferably day‑old)

 • 3/4 cup packed light brown sugar, divided